 The treatment of endometriosis depends greatly on the symptoms, the affected organs and whether the patient wants to have children.
 If the patient is seeking treatment for pain but does not want to have a child, we can offer medical or surgical treatment.

-Contact us through your general practitioner for referral of care, via the internet or directly through our secretariat.
+Contact us through your general practitioner for referral of care or directly through our secretariat.